App Comparison

 Where Page Turner wins

-Goodreads uses algorithms to decide what books and updates you see.
-Page Turner doesn't.
-Your feed is just the people you follow, in order, with nothing in between.
-What you see is what your friends are actually doing.
+Goodreads is owned by Amazon and your feed is algorithmically curated.
+Page Turner is independent and your feed is just the people you follow, in order.
+What you see is what your friends are actually reading, not what an algorithm decided to show you.

 Where Goodreads wins